tobiasvonderheidt/hips/README.md

 </div>

 ### Settings screen
 On the settings screen, you can manage the LLM and configure the steganography algorithms.
-All parameters are exposed and arranged in the order they are used in during encoding;
+All parameters are exposed and arranged in the order they are used in during encoding:
 - Conversion of the secret message from string to binary
 - System prompt for the LLM
 - Number of messages to use as context on the conversation screen